pankajb64/komey/README.md

 This is komey, the linguistic wizard bot.
 -----------------------------------------

+Komey is a linguistic bot capable of automating build tasks by reading textual instructions and performing suitable actions.

 If you ask the wrong way, you will never know.

 If you know the right way, you need only ask.